integer-net/Solr/doc/manual.md

 #### Upper Limit of Price Steps

 This setting is used for the price filter as well.
 This value defines the topmost interval.
-If setting *200*, this would be *from 200.00*.
+If set to *200*, this would be *from 200.00*.
 All products which cost more than 200.00 will be combined in this interval.

 #### Use Custom Price Intervals